kyle-irish/US_Traffic_Accidents/README.md

 * Where accidents occur across the US?
 * Where do accident occur most often?
-* What impact do factors like like weather or time have on accident count or severity?
+* What impact do factors like weather or time have on accident count or severity?

 ## Analysis Results
 [Tableau Storyboard](https://public.tableau.com/shared/XCGR6R7R4?:display_count=n&:origin=viz_share_link)